-For a long time, I haven’t read (or listened to, in this case) a story that has kept me so engaged.
-The story is told from the perspective of Caden, a teenager suffering with mental illness.
-The issue of mental illness was dealt with incredibly well, and as someone who doesn’t suffer from mental illness myself, it gave me a real, true insight into what it might feel like inside the mind of someone who does.
+For a long time, I haven’t read (or listened to, in this case) a book that has kept me so engaged.
+The story is told from the perspective of Caden, a teenager suffering with a mental illness.
+The issue of mental illness was dealt with incredibly well, and it gave me a real, true insight into what it might feel like inside the mind of someone who does.
 It was so powerfully written.
 There’s a note at the end of the book from the author, Neal Shusterman, about how mental illness runs in his family, and Caden’s illness was entirely inspired by what they’ve gone through.

 The story alternates between Caden’s real life and a world entirely inside his head.
 In his real life, he’s a regular teenager with a regular family, but in his ‘imaginary’ world, he’s aboard a pirate ship heading for the Marianas Trench.
 On board the ship, there are a whole variety of characters.
 There’s the Captain and his parrot, a swabbie called Carlisle, and the Navigator, among others.
 I really loved every single one of these characters, especially in the audiobook because of how the narrator read them.